Reconstructionist Synagogue of the North Shore: 20th century

+In October 1993, the congregation moved from the former Highland School in Roslyn Estates to its current location – the former Unitarian Universalist Congregation of the North Shore, designed in the mid-century modern style – in Plandome, slightly northwest of Roslyn Estates.
+The church subsequently relocated to a new location in Manhasset, while the Highland School subsequently became a church.

 21st century

 In 2007, antisemitic graffiti was found on the property.
 The hate incident shocked many congregants, as this was the first time the congregation was targeted at the Plandome location for 15 years at the time.

 When services for the Rosh Hashanah and Yom Kippur were held virtually in 2020 due to the COVID-19 Pandemic, the temple made headlines when cardboard cutouts of congregants filled the seats in the sanctuary.
 The idea, which was first proposed by congregants Marvin and Barbara Schaffer, was inspired by the cardboard cutouts which the New York Mets filled the seats of Citi Field with.

+Building

+The present synagogue building was originally constructed as a church in 1954, for the Plandome Unitarian Church (later known as the Unitarian Universalist Congregation of the North Shore); the synagogue purchased the building from the church and moved into it in 1993.
+The building was designed in the mid-century modern style by architect Charles H. Warner, Jr.; Harold Eliot Leeds served as the consulting designer.
+The façade primarily consists of brick, glass, and wood.

+The original portion of the building was designed with an "H"-shaped floor plan, with the sanctuary, kitchen, and social hall on one side and classrooms and offices on the other; the two legs are connected by the lobby and indoor breezeway with floor-to-ceiling windows adjacent to a courtyard.

+A large addition to the building was constructed in the 1960s; it was completed in 1967, at a cost of $210,000 (1967 USD).
+Designed by Bentel & Bentel, this expansion consists of several classrooms and a smaller social and prayer room; these classrooms feature cathedral ceilings and sloped roofs, with façades of brick and glass and wood trim and interiors designed to augment and maximize light, complete with globe lighting and patios.

 Clergy

-As of July 2025, the congregation is led by Rabbis Jodie Siff and Lee Friedlander, supported by the late Ira Eisenstein – the synagogue's Rabbi Emeritus.
+As of September 2026, the congregation is led by Rabbis Jodie Siff and Lee Friedlander, supported by the late Ira Eisenstein – the synagogue's Rabbi Emeritus.
 The cantor is Eric Schulmiller.